mondeja/pre-commit-hooks/README.md

 development group is not defined, it will be created.

-This is useful if you want to execute `python -m pip install -e .[dev]` to install all the optional requirements of the package, so if you add new requirements to other groups, it would be added to development requirements.
+This is useful if you want to execute `python -m pip install -e .[dev]` to install all the optional requirements of the package, so if you add a new requirement to another groups, it will be added to development requirements.

 #### Parameters